1961–62 Northern Rugby Football League season

 The 1961–62 Northern Rugby Football League season was the 67th season of rugby league football.

 Season summary

-Huddersfield won their seventh Championship when they beat Wakefield Trinity 14-5 in the play-off final.
+Huddersfield won their seventh Championship when they beat Wakefield Trinity 14–5 in the play-off final.

-The Challenge Cup winners were Wakefield Trinity who beat Huddersfield 12-6 in the final.
+The Challenge Cup winners were Wakefield Trinity, who beat Huddersfield 12–6 in the final.

-At the end of this season the league was split into two divisions.
-The top 16 in the league formed Division 1 and the bottom 14 formed Division 2.
+At the end of this season the league was split into two divisions, the top 16 in the league formed Division 1 and the bottom 14 formed Division 2.

 Wigan won the Lancashire League, and Wakefield Trinity won the Yorkshire League.
-St. Helens beat Swinton 25–9 to win the Lancashire County Cup, and Wakefield Trinity beat Leeds 19–9 to win the Yorkshire County Cup.